Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities: Introduction

+\paragraph{A critical phenomenon.} We have discovered a new critical phenomenon and in order to describe this further, let us continue the discussion in slightly more technical terms.
+We are seeking for $(3+1)$--dimensional, matter spacetimes $(M,g)$ with spatial topology $T^3$, satisfying the Einstein--Euler system in Gowdy symmetry (see below).
+Recall that Einstein's field equations read \be G_{\alpha\beta} = \kappa \, T_{\alpha\beta}, \ee where $\kappa>0$ is a constant normalized to unit from now on and, by convention, all Greek indices $\alpha, \beta, \ldots$ describe $0, \ldots, 3$.
+Here, $G_{\alpha\beta} := R_{\alpha\beta} - (R/2) g_{\alpha\beta}$ denotes the Einstein curvature, $R_{\alpha\beta}$ the Ricci curvature, and $R={R_\alpha}^\alpha$ the scalar curvature of the metric $g_{\alpha\beta}$.
+The stress--energy tensor $T_{\alpha\beta}$ describes the matter content and, for perfect compressible fluids, reads \be T_{\alpha\beta} = (\rho+P) \, u_\alpha u_\beta + P \, g_{\alpha\beta}. \ee The pressure $P = c_s^2 \, \rho$ is assumed to be a linear function and we also recall that the Euler equations read \be \nabla^\alpha T_{\alpha\beta}=0, \ee where $\nabla^\alpha$ is the covariant derivative operator associated with $g_{\alpha\beta}$.
 Several parameters are playing a key role in our analysis.
-First of all, the geometry is characterized by the so-called Kasner exponent (precisely defined below) in the direction of the fluid flow \be p_1 \in [-1/3, 1). \ee This exponent determines the rate at which the spacetime is shrinking or expanding in the direction of the fluid flow (relatively to the volume of the spacetime slices, which tends to zero if the time variable is taken to decrease to $t=0$).
+First of all, the geometry is characterized by the so-called Kasner exponent (precisely defined below) in the direction of the fluid flow, which we denote as \be p_1 \in [-1/3, 1). \ee This exponent determines the rate at which the spacetime is shrinking or expanding in the direction of the fluid flow (relatively to the volume of the spacetime slices, which tends to zero if the time variable is taken to decrease to $t=0$).
+In view of our assumption $P = c_s^2 \, \rho$, the fluid is characterized by the sound speed $c_s\in (0,1)$.
+Some remarks will be made below in the limiting cases of vanishing or unit sound speed.
+In the limit $c_s \nearrow 1$, we have a so-called stiff fluid and the sound speed and light speed coincide; this is an example of an ``extreme'' matter model mentioned earlier.
+On the other hand, the limit $c_s \searrow 0$ leads us to the so-called \keyword{zero-pressure model} -- a rather degenerate model exhibiting high concentration of matter.

-Second, we assume that the fluid is isothermal and polytropic and, specifically, that its pressure $P=P(\rho)$ is a linear function of the mass-energy density $\rho \geq 0$, i.e. \be P = (\gamma-1) \, \rho, \qquad \gamma \in (1,2), \ee in which $c_s = (\gamma -1)^{1/2}$ represents the sound speed and, by assumption, does not exceed the light speed normalized to be $1$.
-The limit case $\gamma \to 2$ is referred to as a stiff fluid for which the sound speed and light speed coincide, while the limit case $\gamma \to 1$ leads us to the so-called zero-pressure model -- a rather degenerate model exhibiting high concentration of matter.
-Attention is focused here on the most physically relevant interval $\gamma \in (1,2)$, although some remarks will also be made below in the limiting cases.
-Finally, from the geometric parameter $p_1$ and the fluid parameter $\gamma$, we introduce our critical exponent \be \Gamma = {c_s^2 - p_1 \over 1 - p_1}. \ee The analysis performed in the present paper suggests us to introduce the following terminology:
+The nonlinear coefficient \be \Gamma := {(c_s^2 - p_1)}/{(1 - p_1)} \ee can be interpreted as the discrepancy between the (square of the) geometric speed $p_1$ and the fluid speed $c_s^2$, i.e., it is a measure of how much the fluid is ``able to react'' by internal isotropic forces to the external anisotropic gravitational strain.
+As we will see, the analysis performed in the present paper suggests the following terminology:

 \begin{enumerate}